-Could Too Much Protein Explain the Connection Between Meat and Heart Disease?
+Could Too Much Protein Explain the Link Between Meat & Heart Disease?

 Everyone obsesses about getting enough protein, but now a new study tells us we are probably eating way too much.
 Like two and a half times more than is recommended, and it may just be the very thing that is leading to our increased risk of heart disease.

 Researchers at Penn State College of Medicine looked at meat-eaters and vegan diets and found that the meat-eaters were intaking more than what is considered a healthy dose of sulfur amino acids, found in meat, poultry, fish and eggs.
 A better dosage was found in the diets of plant-based eaters who got their SAAs from veggies like onions, shallots, garlic, chives and leeks along with the usual lineup of cruciferous vegetables like broccoli, Brussel sprouts, kale, and cabbage.

 So what is a healthy-eater to do?
 Stop worrying about getting enough protein, and start seeking plant-based sources of protein, especially from vegetables like broccoli, cauliflower, cabbage, and brussels sprouts, kale, spinach, asparagus, okra, sweet corn, and allium vegetables like onions, garlic, leeks, shallots and chives.
 Other plant sources include beans, and soybeans, which have the highest sulfur content.

 Getting Sulfur Amino Acids from Plants May Be the Key to Your Health and Longevity

 The science is from a new study that tells us everything we need to know about amino acids, and perhaps more.
 How much protein you eat is part of the problem, but where that protein comes from is the main event.
 The study is brand new, even if its conclusions sound familiar, and echo the science we've been learning about plant-based diets and heart disease.

 The Reason Meat is Linked to Disease: An Abundance of Amino Acids